 “We wanted beautiful memories captured by someone with a quirky edge.
 Jonny was absolutely fantastic.
 90% of the time we didn’t even notice him.
-We are absolutely thrilled with what he has done for us.
+We are absolutely thrilled to bits.
 The photos are simply stunning.”

 I’m writing this shortly after learning that Hampton Manor have just scooped the Wedding Industry Award for the best countryside venue in the West Midlands. this is amazing news for the Michelin starred hotel in Solihull and I’m ever so proud to be one of their recommended wedding suppliers.
 Abi and Rob described choosing Hampton Manor as their wedding venue as a no brainer.
 They had recently moved to the village, Hampton-in-Arden.
 A beautiful village which has both a stunning church, and the best countryside wedding venue in the West Midlands.
 Why look anywhere else?

 Abi and Rob met through work.
 Abi was an Estate Agent and Rob came into her office looking for a property.
 The rest, as they say, is history.
 Rob proposed the night before her 30th birthday therefore it was totally unexpected as she thought they were just doing romantic things to celebrate.
 In London he’d booked a posh hotel and a west end musical.
 At the end of the night he took Abi on a private boat which took them up and down the Thames.
 The driver was babbling on and told Abi to look over to the side of the river for whatever reason, and there, in big lights on the wall was MARRY ME?
 When she looked back round Rob was down on one knee holding out a ring.
 She burst out crying and, of course, said Yes!

 BOUTIQUE WEDDING VENUE INSPIRATION

 I wanted to keep my wedding as traditional as possible.
 Glamour was key And Rose Gold was the colour theme.
 I also wanted it to be fun and laid back.
 It was important to us that our guests had a good day too.